Paul Groves (footballer): Other positions

 In June 2014, Groves joined Crawley Town as a first-team coach.
 Groves left Crawley in May 2015.
 In July 2015, he was appointed Academy manager at Bristol City.
 In March 2017 he joined Northern Premier League side Mickleover Sports as Assistant Manager.
 On 20 April 2017 new Birmingham City manager Harry Redknapp appointed Groves as first-team coach, reuniting the pair whom had worked together at Portsmouth.
 He remained with the club under Redknapp's successor, Steve Cotterill, but left when Cotterill was sacked in March 2018 with the team in the relegation zone.

 On 9 July he was named as John Gregory's assistant for Indian Super League side Chennaiyin FC.
 In June 2019, he was appointed assistant manager at Maccabi Haifa, remaining in the position until he accepted the manager's role at Gloucester.

 Gloucester City

 On 8 December 2020, Groves joined National League North side Gloucester City as first team manager.
 The 2020–21 season was cancelled due to the COVID-19 pandemic on 18 February 2021, at the time Gloucester were top of the league and were five points clear after eighteen games, the cancellation meant that Gloucester would not be able to carry the season on in hope of promotion.

 On 25 September 2021, following a 3–0 defeat to Gateshead, Groves was sacked by the club.

 Return to coaching

 Following his departure from Gloucester, Groves returned to Mickleover as a first team coach.

 In August 2022, Groves moved to Indian Super League club NorthEast United as an assistant to Israeli head coach Marco Balbul.
+In October 2025, he made a fresh return to the coaching staff at Mickleover.